FenixAlliance/ABS.Docs/README.md

 - Install **[.NET 6 SDK (v6.0.*)](https://dotnet.microsoft.com/download/dotnet/6.0)**.

+## For Business Use.

+- Download or Clone the latest Alliance Business Suite release.
+Decompress the downloaded `.zip` on a folder on your PC, navigate to that folder and execute the `FenixAlliance.ABS.Web.exe` file.

+A console window will pop up, providing information about the initialization process.
+Open your server on the provided URL, go through the installation wizard, and start using the Alliance Business Suite.
+For more information about hosting your Alliance Business Suite instance, please refer to [Hosting your Alliance Business Suite.](/Fundamentals/Hosting.md)

+## For Developer Users

 - Install the latest edition (v16.8 or higher) of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) (Community, Professional, or Enterprise Editions) with the **ASP.NET and web development** workload enabled.
 Alliance Business Suite works with ALL editions of Visual Studio from Community to Enterprise.
 If you do not have a SQL Server installation available already and you wish to use LocalDB for development, you must also install the **.NET desktop development workload**.